 The word surfactant has been derived from the word surface active agent and was coined in the year 1950.
 In any case, surfactants today are found in many products that we use today.
 They are found in detergents, wetting agents, foaming agents, emulsifiers and dispersants.
 Surfactants are one of the important components in detergents that help to eliminate dirt from clothes, skin and household utensils mainly in bathrooms and kitchens.
 Besides, they are extensively used in industries.

-Soaps were the foremost surfactants and obtained from fats called glycerides since they are esters which are formed by trihydric alcohol, glycerol with fatty acids that have lengthy chain carboxylic acids.
-Glycerides are hydrolyzed by heating with a solution of sodium hydroxide to make soaps, sodium salts of acids and propane 1,2,3 triol and this process is called saponification.
+Soaps are the foremost surfactants mostly obtained from fats called glycerides that were mainly esters formed by trihydric alcohol, glycerol with fatty acids having lengthy chain carboxylic acids.
+Glycerides are hydrolyzed by heating with a solution of sodium hydroxide to make soaps, sodium salts of acids and propane 1,2,3 triol.
+This process is called saponification.

 Action Of Surfactants

-- Surfactants consist of hydrophobic and hydrophilic portions.
+- Surfactants consist of hydrophobic (water-hating) and hydrophilic (water-loving) groups.

 - The molecules of surfactant are adsorbed by the oil and hence it is removed from the surface.